Bastille Day by Delphine

-AND....the poor people were suffering from terrible hunger.
+AND....the poor people were suffering from hunger.
 There wasn't enough food to go around but the royal family and their friends were all having a luxurious life, eating too much and spending vast amounts of money on clothes, jewels and everything that they wanted.

 Ça va très bien!

-The poor people of Paris decided that things had to change.
+The people of Paris decided that things had to change.
 They were going to teach the greedy and selfish aristocracy a lesson!
 Some equality was needed!

-At the moment when the prison was invaded, the poor people looked very scary and fierce.
-They shouted, waving their weapons.
-Lots of the protesters waved the tools that they would normally use at work, for example, spades and forks.
+At the moment when the prison was invaded, the protesters looked very scary and fierce.
+They shouted, waving the tools that they would normally use at work, for example, spades and forks.

 Nous avons faim!
 Nous ne sommes pas contents!

 What happened next?

-The poor people were now in charge!
+The ordinary people were now in charge!
 Eventually, the royal family and their supporters were arrested because they did not seem to care about the poor people's hunger.

 Ça va très mal!